 QT Tranche 7 will be the final testing tranche under MHHSP; the final day of testing is therefore expected to be 19/01/2026.

-High level Qualification Process Flowchart
+High level MHHS Qualification Process Flowchart

-High-level flowchart of the Qualification process for all Programme Participants.
+High-level flowchart of the MHHS Qualification process for all Programme Participants.